SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-20-gradient-descent.md

 As you may know, supervised machine learning generally consists of two phases:[^1] training (generating a model) and inference (making predictions with that model).
 Training involves finding values for a model's *parameters*, $\theta$, such that two, often conflicting, goals are met: 1) error on the set of training examples is minimized, and 2) the model generalizes to new data.

 Optimization algorithms are the means used to find these *optimal* parameters, and develop robust models.
-Some examples of optimization algorithms include gradient descent (for simpler linear models), the conjugate gradient method, BFGS, L-BFGS, and backpropagation (for neural networks).
+Some examples of optimization algorithms include gradient descent, the conjugate gradient method, BFGS, and L-BFGS.

 ### From the beginning